breimanntools/aaanalysis/README.rst

    or
    conda install -c conda-forge aaanalysis

+**Note**: Please use Python 3.9 and pip to avoid any dependency issues.
+Support for Python 3.10 to 3.12 is planned for the next release.

 Contributing
 ============
 We appreciate bug reports, feature requests, or updates on documentation and code.
 For details, please refer to